Austin-Healey 100: Healey 100 in vintage racing

 The Austin Healey 100 in BN1 and BN2 models, four cylinder format has done very well in vintage racing.
 The standard BN2 can produce 90bhp, and could exceed 100mph hence the "100", however in 100M spec, see above, the larger carburetors, high lift cam and slightly less dished pistons (higher compression) the car can produce up to 110bhp.
 Some simple modifications, lightening, by removal of the bumpers, interior trim and carpets, the 100 can be quite nimble on racing circuits around the world.
 Aluminum alloy wheels will accommodate wider and lower profile tyres that can lower the centre of gravity providing additional stability in corners.
 Alloy wheels become almost essential as the performance of the car increases and the old wire wheels especially the original 48 spoke wheels become a weak point in the structure.
 Fortunately there are several suppliers that provide "Mini-lite" and "Panasport" style wheels which are close to period correct.

-Significantly modified four cylinder Healey 100's can provide exceptional performance, competing side by side with six cylinder Aston Martins and even 12 cylinder Ferraris of the same era in vintage events.
-Shown on the right is the Austin Healey Number 347 driven by Rich Maloumian.
-This car has been campaigned to great success winning (albeit against cars of much smaller displacement...) at Lime Rock Historic, The Pittsburgh Vintage GP and Watkins Glen.
+Significantly modified four cylinder Healey 100s can provide exceptional performance, competing with six cylinder Aston Martins and even 12 cylinder Ferraris of the same era.